sanjeevprasada/AtlantaCrime/README.md

 ## Dataset (Needs description of features, accessability, etc.)
+Our dataset comes from the Atlanta PD Crime Statistics dataset publicly available on [website](https://www.atlantapd.org/i-want-to/crime-data-downloads).
+This data is available as two separate datasets 'COBRA-2009-2018' and 'COBRA-2019'.
 After analyzing the Atlanta PD Crime dataset from 2009-2018, the most popular crimes in descending order are larceny from vehicle, larceny non vehicle, burglary at residence, and automobile theft.
 Our dataset is record-based; each row in the dataset represents one crime and the features of that crime (represented below in tables).
 We have a total of 20 features per record and a total of 317,905 records of crime within the Perimeter of Atlanta.
 There were a few columns we had to remove due a large number of null's and a few rows were removed based on inconsistency of data.

 ### Original Dataset